sheredom/utest.h/README.md

 ## Design ##

 UTest is a single header library to enable all the fun of unit testing in C and C++.
-The library has been designed to provide an output similar to Google's googletest framework;
+The library has been designed to provide an output similar to Google's googletest framework:

     [==========] Running 1 test cases.
     [ RUN      ] foo.bar